Eurekan-Academy/Baldesion-Arsenal-Primer/index.md

 ## What is BA?

-The Baldesion Arsenal is the final raid zone inside Hydatos, and has some special rules (i.e. you cannot resurrect people except for using special actions).
+The Baldesion Arsenal is the final raid, zoned inside Eureka Hydatos, and has some special rules (i.e. you cannot resurrect people except for using special actions).
 You will need Elemental Level 60 to enter and have the main Eureka questline completed.

+Eureka has been around since Stormblood and as such is quite old content, but still has very active communities doing the raid frequently.

 This guide is intended for players who are new to BA, so it will not aim to explain *everything*.
 Things like chaining Double Edge, reflecting the Earth room or even how to use Death L are beyond the scope of this page.
 Buf if you want to learn more, and enjoyed your first run, do check out the links towards the end, and the two discords have a ton of advanced resources too to help you continue to learn and become a BA veteran.

+Quickest way to check: run `/title set "Eurekan Explorer"` and that should succeed.
-The quickest way to check if you are ready to join BA, is if you see no blue lines going towards the building at the horizon, and if the `Expedition Scholar` at (21.1, 13.8) in Hydatos is willing to sell you an `Aetheric Stabilizer` (DON'T buy one, this is just to test).
+Another way to check if you are ready to join BA, is if you see no blue lines going towards the building at the horizon, and if the `Expedition Scholar` at (21.1, 13.8) in Hydatos is willing to sell you an `Aetheric Stabilizer` (DON'T buy one, this is just to test).
 If this is not the case then you will need to check where you are with your quests and complete them.

 ### Hydatos questline